Thomas House Family Shelter Awarded A $50,000 Grant To Empower Families Toward Economic Self-Sufficiency

-GARDEN GROVE, Calif. and SAN FRANCISCO, Dec.
-19, 2024 (GLOBE NEWSWIRE) -- Thomas House Family Shelter will receive a $50,000 grant to continue providing life skills, tools, and resources for empowering economic self-sufficiency, awarded by the federal Home Loan bank of San Francisco (FHLBank San Francisco) AHEAD Program in partnership with Wescom Credit Union.
+GARDEN GROVE, CA, UNITED STATES, December 19, 2024 /EINPresswire / -- Thomas House Family Shelter will receive a $50,000 grant to continue providing life skills, tools, and resources for empowering economic self-sufficiency, awarded by the federal Home Loan bank of San Francisco (FHLBank San Francisco) AHEAD Program in partnership with Wescom Credit Union.

 Thomas House Family Shelter collaborated with Wescom to receive the grant from FHLBank San Francisco through a competitive application process.
 The AHEAD Program enables FHLBank San Francisco members like Wescom to give a critical boost to local programs and projects that target pressing community needs and bring greater opportunity to underserved populations.